mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 Matusov and colleagues also propose authorial agency [@matusov_mapping_2016] as a useful concept - DEFINE - brining transformational agency within that perspective.

-The authours also note the nature of agency as situated in context.
+The authors also note the nature of agency as situated in context.
 Thus we do not say learners have or lack agency, as it is not a learner property independent of context[@nieminen_what_2022].

 ### On double stimulation and agency